 Venetian Hotel Las Vegas, is one of the top attractions on the strip and it features an amazing Venice, Italy themed design.
-After visiting the hotel, you will confidently say that you have ever been to Italy… or almost ;) I have managed to use the pictures of the gondola rides, piazzas and Italian-styled buildings to deceive a couple of my friends :)
+When visiting the hotel, you can imagine for a few seconds that you are actually in Italy… But this is not the point.
+You definitely are in the city of ALL possibilities :)

 Located at the heart of the famous Strip, the whole complex has Venice, Italy written all over it.